ispaan-app/spaan-learning-platform/COMPLETE_SETUP_GUIDE.md

 - Check Firebase Auth is enabled in Firebase Console
 - Verify API keys are correct
 - Ensure authorized domains include your app URL

+### Repository Connection Issues
+- Ensure repository exists and is accessible
+- Check GitHub organization permissions
+- Verify Firebase has access to your GitHub account

 ## Your Configuration Files